arcxp-ce-support/Fusion-Training-User-Stories/README.md

 ```
 In our example above, this content source is expecting a `website_url` and `published` date

 10. We need to define the URI which the content source will call.
-Create a resolve function which takes in a `key` holding the params defined above and returns the URI
+Create a fusion `resolve` function which takes in a `key` holding the params defined above and returns the URI.
+For more details on content source, [click here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/defining-content-source.md?version=2.6)
 ```
 const resolve = (key) => {
   const requestUri = `/content/v4/stories/?website_url=${ key.website_url || key }&website={org}`;